JeevithaR3/Dev_Track_Documentation/SOP/events/orientation_dt.md

 We kickstarted our **DevTrack Orientation** by welcoming our enthusiastic **DT newbies** into the DevTrack family! 🎉

-The session began with inspiring addresses by **Gowtham** and **Rayan**, who shared their valuable knowledge and experiences to motivate the juniors.
+The session began with inspiring addresses by **Gowtham** , the founder of Dev/Track and **Rayan**, who shared their valuable knowledge and experiences to motivate the juniors.

 Our amazing host **Saranya M** kept the energy high throughout the event, while **Jeevitha R** provided insightful guidance on the **Project Cycle** — explaining how it works and how members can actively participate.